Soyuz 4: Preparations and planning

+Model of Soyuz 4 and Soyuz 5 after performing the first docking of two crewed spacecraft on 16 January 1969.

 After the docking failure of Soyuz 2 and Soyuz 3 in October 1968, efforts were made to revise and improve docking procedures for Soyuz 4 and 5, including their being performed in daylight and over Soviet territory where communication with the ground was possible.
-The launch dates were tentatively scheduled for January 12-13, 1969.
+The launch dates were tentatively scheduled for January 12–13, 1969.
 The Soyuz spacecraft for the mission were shipped to the Baikonur launch center during the fall months of 1968.